omvatten/qdiv/docs/Subset and manipulate data.rst

 if *differentLengths* =True, it assumes that the same ASV inferred with different bioinformatics pipelines could have different sequence lengths.

+if *onlyReturnSeqs* =True, only a dataframe with the shared ASVs is returned.

 Example

 .. code-block:: python